 They are perfect when more than one transducer is in regular use, such as cardio or OB/GYN.
 Further, the frequency of changing probes is less, which means no potential harm and more efficiency.
 Handheld models featuring a view monitor truly weigh less, almost within a pound.

 There is no need for being too technical here.
 You only need to know what you must have.
 For instance, for cardiac, would you require a Doppler and a stress echo?
 How wide-ranging your analysis will be?

-Which technology will be required for fulfilling your requirements?
+Which technology will be required to fulfilling your requirements?
 Are your patients overweight or need some exceptional features?
-Find out exact answers to these questions to know the wanted features!
+Find out the exact answers to these questions to know the wanted features!

 You need to recognize the fact that portable ultrasound devices on sale are expensive, with their cost ranging from $1,000 to over $100,000.
 When you know how much you can spend, your search will be significantly narrowed.